principal investigator, DFG Emmy Noether research group "Modal systems in the historical Slavic languages"

 I want computational methods to become better integrated into basic linguistic research.
 We are experiencing a shift towards greater amounts of available data across all subfields in linguistics, and it is important to keep up with that trend by importing old and developing new techniques for data analysis, computer simulation, and computational modeling.
 In my research, using formal and computational methods has helped many times.
 Through my teaching, I try to help students acquire a wide toolkit of mathematical methods to help in their work.

-In formal semantics, I am currently concerned with how ambiguity functions on the grammatical side of language.
+In formal semantics and pragmatics, I am currently concerned with how ambiguity functions on the grammatical side of language.
 There are two problem areas I am investigating.
 First, some patterns of historical development (including changes experienced under language contact) of ambiguous morphemes and grammatical words such as modals strongly suggest that the standard logical analysis of ambiguity is insufficient.
 Under the standard model, we account for ambiguity by simply postulating several alternative meanings for the same item.
 However, the data suggest that in the speakers' minds, there are also non-trivial second-order connections between some of the meanings which go beyond their truth-conditional contribution.
 The second problem area is the functioning of ambiguous items in a community of speakers, with a particular focus on how the range of their meanings may change over time.
 To make progress in both problem areas, more fine-grained data on the actual use of ambiguous items are needed.
 I am working on collecting such data from historical texts and corpora for historical Slavic modals and future markers, the development of the progressive in English, and on English subject to.
 On the theoretical side, my work grounded in mathematical population genetics and evolutionary game theory is helpful for modeling language change on the community level.

 My previous work in semantics includes a series of studies on modality: a new contextualist analysis of epistemic modality, and argued for recognizing new types of modals: symbouletic modals of suggestion, and a "collapse variable-force" modal in Old English.
 I have also worked on the expressive power of backwards-looking operators like "now", de re attitudes, gender presuppositions of anaphoric pronouns, and indefinites.